-- Working Together to Safeguard Children (HMG, 2018) - What to do if you're Worried a Child is Being Abused (HMG, 2015) - Statutory Framework for the Early Years Foundation Stage 2021 - Prevent duty guidance for England and Wales: guidance for specified authorities in England and Wales on the duty of schools and other providers in the Counter-Terrorism and Security Act 2015 to have due regard to the need to prevent people from being drawn into terrorism' (HMG 2015) - Framework for the Assessment of Children in Need and their Families (DoH 2000) - The Common Assessment Framework for Children and Young People: A Guide for Practitioners (CWDC 2010)
+- Working Together to Safeguard Children (HMG, 2018) - What to do if you're Worried a Child is Being Abused (HMG, 2015) - Framework for the Assessment of Children in Need and their Families (DoH 2000) - The Common Assessment Framework for Children and Young People: A Guide for Practitioners

+(CWDC 2010)

-- Statutory guidance on making arrangements to safeguard and promote the welfare of children under section 11 of the Children Act 2004 (HMG 2008) - Hidden Harm Responding to the Needs of Children of Problem Drug Users (ACMD, 2003) - Information Sharing: Advice for Practitioners providing Safeguarding Services (DfE 2018) - Disclosure and Barring Service: www.gov.uk/disclosure-barring-service-check - Revised Prevent Duty Guidance for England and Wales (HMG, 2015) - Inspecting Safeguarding in Early Years, Education and Skills Settings, (Ofsted, 2016) - Safeguarding Children (Pre-school Learning Alliance 2013) - Safeguarding through Effective Supervision (Pre-school Learning Alliance 2013) - The New Early Years Employee Handbook (Pre-school Learning Alliance 2016) - People Management in the Early Years (Pre-school Learning Alliance 2016)
+- Statutory guidance on making arrangements to safeguard and promote the welfare of children under section 11 of the Children Act 2004 (HMG 2008) - Hidden Harm Responding to the Needs of Children of Problem Drug Users (ACMD, 2003) - Information Sharing: Advice for Practitioners providing Safeguarding Services (DfE 2018) - Disclosure and Barring Service: www.gov.uk/disclosure-barring-service-check - Revised Prevent Duty Guidance for England and Wales (HMG, 2015) - Inspecting Safeguarding in Early Years, Education and Skills Settings, (Ofsted, 2016) - Safeguarding Children (Pre-school Learning Alliance 2013)

+- Safeguarding through Effective Supervision (Pre-school Learning Alliance 2013) - The New Early Years Employee Handbook (Pre-school Learning Alliance 2016) - People Management in the Early Years (Pre-school Learning Alliance 2016)

 Bishop Cornish Education

 This policy was adopted by Centre

-On
+On 25 th July 2019

-Date to be reviewed
+Date to be reviewed July 2020

-Signed on behalf of the provider
+Signed on behalf of the provider Rosy Soady

-Name of signatory
+Name of signatory Sarah Adkins

 Role of signatory (e.g. chair, director or

-owner)
+owner) Bishop Cornish Trustees

-^{}A 'young person' is defined as 16 to 19 years old - in [my/our] setting they may be a student, worker, volunteer or parent.
+A 'young person' is defined as 16 to 19 years old - in [my/our] setting they may be a student, worker, volunteer or parent.